“I’d like to hire a ghostwriter! How much does it cost?”

 - How much do you value the quality of the writing?

-The cost fluctuates greatly from person to person, but I can promise you, you get what you pay for!
+The cost fluctuates greatly from writer to writer, but I can promise you: you get what you pay for!

-I charge anywhere from eighty cents to a dollar per word to ghostwrite.
-In the trial phase I allow my client to pick the word count then I charge accordingly.
-If someone is writing their memoirs, I might select a story from their lives and write it for them.
+I charge a dollar per word to ghostwrite.
+In the trial phase, I allow my client to pick the word count then I charge accordingly.
+If someone is writing their memoirs, I select a story from their past to write.
 Some clients ask me to write an essay or a blog article.
-Those few pages give a new client a good idea of what he or she can expect.
-And it allows me to gauge what pricing will make sense for the whole project.
+Those few pages give a new client a good idea of what he or she can expect from our budding relationship.

-WARNING: A lowball offer to write your book may sound attractive, but rarely works out for you in the end.
+While that might sound attractive, but rarely works out for you in the end.
 I have met a number of prospective clients who made “excellent” deals hoping to save money, only to find they had to shell out a lot more cash to have everything re-written.
 It’s frustrating for them and the ghostwriter who has to take over the project.
 The client is usually not a happy camper.
-Every now and then you can luck out and find a writer who doesn’t know their true worth, but for the most part, you will get poor writing when you pay cheap rates.

 Writers for hire fall into three main categories: cheap writers, mid-range professional writers, and high-end celebrity writers.
 The following is the best detailed answer I can give about the cost to hire a ghostwriter to write a full-length book: